Kothaguda

-Kothaguda is an agency mandal in Mulugu Constituency of Mahabubabad district of the Indian state of Telangana.
+Kothaguda is an agency mandal(5th scheduled area) in Mulugu Constituency of Mahabubabad district of the Indian state of Telangana.

 Administration

 The village under this mandal are Kothapally, Mylaram, Gunjedu, Burgu Gumpu, Polaram, krishtapuram, and Rautupally.

 Agriculture

 Most cultivation is done using Kothaguda Lake and Pakhal Lake in this area.
 Major crops are paddy, cotton, maize, grams and some seasonal crops.
 Due to the fertile lands the people grow 2 crops/year.

 Demographics

 OBC'S came to agency area in search of opportunities, agriculture and pastoral lands from plain lands.

 Geography

 Nearby village Gunjedu is 3 km towards Mahaboobad.
 It is a new attraction of Gunjedu Musalamma Jatara like Medaram famous for Tribes and surrounding people, due to its serene nature of the village and surrounded by pond and its decent infrastructure and its people who are now famous for their good education.

 A lake was built in 1213 by Kakatiya king, Ganapathideva, by harnessing a small tributary of the Krishna River.
 It is located 50 km from Warangal and spreads over 30 km.

 In 2009 the town experienced a decrease in purchasing power as a local drought ravaged the harvests.